A deterministic approach to Loewner-energy minimizers: Introduction and main results

-where $r:= -x/y$, and that this infimum is uniquely attained by a curve which is smooth on $(0,T]$.
-We call these curves the \emph{energy minimizers for weldings (EMW)} family.
-In Theorem \ref{Thm:EMW}($\ref{Thm:EMWDriver}$) we explicitly compute their driving functions and give an implicit equation satisfied by their conformal weldings.
-We also prove a ``universality'' property in Theorem \ref{Thm:EMW}$(\ref{Thm:EMWSingleCurve})$: there exists a single curve $\Gamma:[0,T] \rightarrow \mathbb{H}\cup\{0\}$ such that for every ratio $r \in (0,1)$, $\Gamma[0,t_r]$ is a welding minimizer for points $x_r < 0 < y_r$ with $-x_r/y_r=r$.
+and are (upwards) SLE$_0(-4,-4)$. \item We have an explicit formula \eqref{Eq:EMWDriverFormula} for the driving function and an implicit formula \eqref{Eq:EMWWeldImplicit} for the conformal welding. \item There is an explicit algebraic curve which generates all EMW curves up to scaling and reflection in the imaginary axis. \item An EMP curve $\gamma_\theta$ coincides with an EMW curve if and only if $\theta=\pi/2$. \end{enumerate} \end{sumtheorem} Theorem \ref{SumTheorem:EMW} shows that the EMP and EMW curves share many similarities.
+For instance, property $(\ref{SumThm:EMWUniversal})$ is a ``universality'' statement: we show there exists a single curve $\Gamma:[0,T] \rightarrow \mathbb{H}\cup\{0\}$ such that for every ratio $r \in (0,1)$, $\Gamma[0,t_r]$ is a welding minimizer for points $x_r < 0 < y_r$ with $-x_r/y_r=r$.
 That is, up to scaling, $\Gamma$ single-handedly parametrizes all the welding minimizers with ratios between 0 and 1 (and its reflection $-\overline{\Gamma}$ across the imaginary axis does so for ratios $1<r<\infty$).
 See Figure \ref{Fig:UniversalEMW}.
-Furthermore, like the limiting Wang minimizer $\gamma_0$, $\Gamma$ is algebraic, and we explicitly identify the associated real quartic variety and show that its complex square $\Gamma^2$ is nothing other than a circle tangent to $\mathbb{R}$.
+Furthermore, like the limiting EMP curve $\gamma_0$, $\Gamma$ is algebraic, and we explicitly identify the associated real quartic variety \eqref{Eq:EMWUniversalVariety} and show that its complex square $\Gamma^2$ is nothing other than a circle tangent to $\mathbb{R}$.

-Another parallel between the EMW curves and Wang minimizers is that both turn out to be SLE$_0$ with forcing.
-Wang showed that her minimizer $\gamma_\theta$ is SLE$_0(-8)$ with the force point $V(t)$ starting at $V(0) = e^{i\theta}$ \cite[(3.2)]{WangReverse} (and driver starting at zero).
-Recall that this means that the downwards driver $\lambda$ for $\gamma_\theta$ evolves according to

-while all other points $z(t)$, including $V(t)$, satisfy the standard downwards Loewner equation \eqref{Eq:LoewnerEqIntro} determined by $\lambda$.
-We show in Theorem \ref{Thm:EMW}($\ref{Thm:EMWSLE}$) that the EMW family is upwards SLE$_0(-4,-4)$ with force points starting at $V^1(0)=x, V^2(0)=y$, the two points to be welded together.
+Another parallel is that both families are SLE$_0$ with forcing.
+As we saw above, the EMP curves $\gamma_\theta$ are downwards SLE$_0(-8)$ with forcing starting at the tip of the curve.
+Theorem \ref{SumTheorem:EMW}($\ref{SumThm:EMWSLE0}$) says that the EMW family is \emph{upwards} SLE$_0(-4,-4)$, with force points starting at $V_1(0)=x, V_2(0)=y$, the two points to be welded together.
 That is, the upwards driving function $\xi(t) := \lambda(T-t)-\lambda(T)$ satisfies